CedricBm/bergamotte-rails-coding-test/README.md

 **I did not implement the password encryption on purpose since I did not think it was the goal of this task.
 Otherwise, I would have used Devise for user management**

 4. Write a SQL query to return the results as display below:
+**The query is available in the queries controller and the result is displayed on the /queries/sql page**

 ***Example***